Table of Contents

 Detoxing is part of a healthy lifestyle.
 It cleanses your digestive system and allows for optimal homeostasis.
 Ridding the body of toxins helps clean signals transmit from your brain to your body.
 When you the words "detox" or "cleanse," you might picture a kit with pills and powder, or days of restricted eating and hunger pangs.
 This is not always the case.

-The most powerful detox, when done right, comes from a healthy diet of fresh, whole foods.
+The most powerful detox, when done right, comes from a healthy diet of fresh, whole foods like antioxidant-packed greens and fruits.
 Certain foods with naturally detoxifying qualities can help your body rid itself of toxins.
 Read on to explore some detox foods that will help cleanse your body naturally, and learn how you can add them into your daily routine!

 First, let's discuss how your body's detox process actually works.
 Generally, when we talk about detoxing we simply mean ridding your body of toxins, and repairing damage.
 Your body stores toxins in a wide range of ways, and having an efficient digestive system will help routinely cleanse your body of these toxins.
 The main issues we like to focus on at Lifestyle Athlete when considering detoxification are: reducing inflammation in the gut, expelling heavy metals, and repairing damage from oxidative stress.

 When you introduce a detox food, it's similar to applying a healing ointment to soothe damaged skin, or calming an inflamed injury.
 When you chew and swallow your food your body starts breaking it down into usable properties (the "ointment") which then enters your bloodstream.
 Your blood then carries it to the affected area and the healing begins!